fobnail/docs/docs/fobnail-api.md

 | /storage/fs/{name}   | PUT    | File name and file contents      |
 | /storage/fs/{name}   | DELETE | File name                        |

-If platform has not been attested (or failed attestation) these APIs will return **4.03** error, otherwise Fobnail Token checks whether a specified key exists and whether Platform has access to that key.
-If key or file does not exists or there is no access **4.04** error is returned.
+If the platform has not been attested (or failed attestation), these APIs will return a **4.04** error.
+If attestation is successful, Fobnail Token checks whether a specified key exists and whether the platform has access to that key.
+If the key or file does not exist or there is no access **4.04** error is returned.

 > Note: currently, crypto API is not fully defined.
 Future versions of this
-> documents will address this problem.
+> document will address this problem.

 ### GET /storage/fs/{name}

-Client sends a request to this endpoint to read a file.
-File path is encoded as part of URI.
-If a file exists (and if it's accessible) **2.05** response is sent with file contans as the payload. `Max-Age` option **must** be set to 0 to prevent caching.
-ETag option **must not** be present in response and if present in request it **must** be ignored.
+The client sends a request to this endpoint to read a file.
+The file path is encoded as part of the URI.
+If the file exists (and if it's accessible), **2.05** response is sent with the file contents as the payload. `Max-Age` option **must** be set to 0 to prevent caching.
+ETag option **must not** be present in the response, and if present in the request, it **must** be ignored.

-> GET method always returns full contents of the file, further versions of this
+> The GET method always returns the full contents of the file.
+Further versions
-> document may define API using FETCH method from RFC8132.
+> of this document may define API using the FETCH method from RFC8132.

-Fobnail Token attempts to open (or create) the requested file and returns **2.01** response with file ID which is used as a handle to access the file.
+Fobnail Token attempts to open (or create) the requested file and returns **2.01** response with file ID, which is used as a handle to access the file.
-**4.04** is returned if the file does not exists or there is no access.
+**4.04** is returned if the file does not exist or there is no access.

 ### PUT /storage/fs/{name}